nascheme/durus/README.txt

 that you can use to specify the address to use.
 The value must be either a (host, port) tuple or a string giving a path to use for a unix domain socket.
 If you provide the address you should be sure to start the storage server the same way.
-The "durus" command line tool supports options to specify the address.
+The "durus" command line tool also supports options to specify the address.

 The connection instance has a get_root() method that you can use to